ThemeZee/glades/readme.txt

 C) Theme Options
 ===================================

-Cardigan supports the awesome Theme Customizer for all theme settings.
+Glades supports the awesome Theme Customizer for all theme settings.
 Go to WP-Admin > Appearance > Customize to open the Customizer.

 ===================================